trimble-oss/modus-web-components/README.md

 # Modus Web Components

-The [Trimble Modus Design System](https://modus.trimble.com/) describes the UX that Trimble wants to provide in it's UI across it's many applications.
+The [Trimble Modus Design System](https://modus.trimble.com/) describes the UX that Trimble wants to provide in its UI across its many applications.
 The benefits of using Modus include rapid prototyping, development efficiency, and UX consistency.

 Modus includes...